Why Grouchy, Rude 'Catwad' Is Catnip To Kids

 "Hmm ... six or eight?
 Better cut it into SIX pieces.
 There's NO WAY we could eat eight pieces."

-Okay Blurmp, I see the Rose Nyland here.
+OK, Blurmp, I see the Rose Nylund here.
 I can appreciate that.

 Serious person that I am, after witnessing my kids' immediate obsession with Catwad, I researched why kids love corny jokes and potty humor (I told you I'm not silly), and after wading through a million "how to — please not in front of the neighbors — not overreact when your kid comes home from school with a joke that makes your hair curl" stories, I found loads of psychology articles about how humor is key to childhood development, which I can appreciate, but also a bunch of articles about how I'm setting my kids up for serious disorders by not being a funny parent, which scared me to death.